 - I don’t yet know how big this market is.
 I have a feeling there’ll be a lot of bandwagon jumpers coming in from Merch and a lot more sellers coming into this market soon.
 Early mover advantage is crucial.
 We’ll have to see.

-- PEOPLE ARE GETTING THEIR CREATESPACE ACCOUNTS TERMINATED OR SUSPENDED!
+- PEOPLE ARE GETTING THEIR ACCOUNTS SUSPENDED!
 As with any new online business that receives some coverage on social media, the “get rich quick brigade” moves in and tries to “crush it”.
 I’ve heard of terminations and suspensions due to multiple uploading of low quality products.
 Take it easy out there!

 So, are you interested?
 Read on, I’ll tell you how to create multiple products on the Amazon marketplace in seconds!